It’s not easy to let things go when we need to or even when we have to and have no choice.

 Perhaps something new has entered the picture, something that can serve you even better in some way, or bear new gifts.

 Change is hard and saying good-bye is too.
 Sometimes I feel like a child wanting to have a tantrum in protest but then I realize that I have no choice but to accept it.
-Then I thank it for what it provided to me, for the opportunity to have the experience, put my big girl pants on, dry my eyes and say my good-bye for good.
+Then I thank it for what it provided to me, for the opportunity to have the experience.
 It’s bittersweet but in the end I know that nothing lasts forever.

 That’s why it’s so important to take it in while you have it, and savor it as much as you can before it goes away.